Phosters/aws-bootcamp-cruddur-2023/journal/week2.md

 Now install the AWS SDK in the requirements.txt document in the backend where we will be instrumenting with this : ``` aws-xray-sdk ```

-Within the backend install the update that has happened within the requirement document with this: ``` pip install -r requirement.txt ```
+Within the backend install the update that has happened within the requirement document with this: ``` pip install -r requirements.txt ```

 Lets open the application in the backend with name app.py and insert the code to import and install the sdk, make sure to change service name to backend flask